 What does the system look like now?

 The system has definitely changed since then.
 One day while visiting my local Goodwill, I had an interesting experience.
-The lady working there was wondering if I was finding everything ok.
+The lady working there was wondering if I was finding everything Ok.
 I told her that I collect audio gear and was looking for a set of vintage bookshelf speakers.
 She said “You’ll want to see these.”.
 In the front of the store, they had a pair of old Electrohome SC 490 speakers that were in complete mint condition.
 I couldn’t find anything about these speakers online. judging by the build quality and design, they have to be at least from the 1960s.
-I also bought a couple of Sony SA-WM20 powered subwoofers to assist the Electrohome speakers.
-Their low end rolls off sharp due to their high sensitivity.
-They scream on the JCPeeny stereo receiver.
+I also bought a couple of Sony SA-WM20 powered subwoofers to assist the Electrohome speakers given their small cabinets.
+Their low end also rolls off sharp due to their high sensitivity.
+They scream at you even when the power indicators show 15WPC.
 For now, enjoy the video although it doesn’t do the system too much justice.
 It sounds way better in person.

 I also have added the FX-Audio Tube-01 pre-amplifier and tube buffer.
 For those who aren’t familiar, a buffer basically adjusts the resistance on both connections so that the audio signal does not get degraded.
 I also installed a sound card as an upgrade over my PC’s on-board audio.
 The sound card is a Creative Labs SoundBlaster Live! that I had found in an old Dell PC.
 This sound card provided a noticeable improvement over my PC’s on-board audio.
-My streaming service is Tidal.
-I have Tidal set up to stream through JRiver Media Center so that I can utilize DSP processing.
-It sounds like I went overboard but figuring I spent less than $150, it’s worth the result: Classic HiFi at my desk.
+Later on, I read that the DAC used has been in many Soundblaster cards and was well known.
+My streaming service is Tidal HiFi Plus.
+I have Tidal set up to stream through JRiver Media Center so that I can bypass Windows DirectSound, upsample/downsample as needed, and use DSP if needed.
+Though, the system currently needs none.
+It sounds good as is It sounds like I went overboard but figuring I spent less than $150, it’s worth the result: Classic HiFi at my desk.